SmatMan/lyricizer/README.md

-# Lyricizer - A Python Library to Communicate with the Genius API
+# Lyricizer - A Python Library to Communicate with [https://genius.com](Genius) without an API key.
+It makes use of a website scraper to obtain lyrics and (soon) searches.

-### This project allows you to communicate with the Genius API to obtain song lyrics, artists, and release date.

-#### You will need to generate an API token [https://genius.com/api-clients](here) to make use of this project.
+## *Disclaimer:* This library was created for fun and is not a good alternative to the API.
+Due to it using a scraper, it has cooldowns that can and will block your usage in some cases.
+If you want to use this in a project, you should much rather use [https://pypi.org/project/lyricsgenius/](LyricsGenius), which requires an API key.

+### Features included so far:
+- Obtaining Lyrics from a Genius link